Living in the Heart of the Beast: Development

 The piece that got me kicked out [of Henry Cow] was "Living in the Heart of the Beast".
 I was assigned the task for the collective to come up with suitable verbals, and I wrote two verses about a woman throwing raisins at a pile of bones ...
 Tim Hodgkinson said, "I'm sorry, this is not at all what we want", and he wrote reams of this political tirade.
 I admired his passion and application but it left me cold.
 I am to my bones a flippant individual.
 I don't know why I was created thus or what I'm trying to deny, but it clashed with the extreme seriousness.

-"Living in the Heart of the Beast" was recorded in February and March 1975 and released on In Praise of Learning in May 1975.
-The piece was recorded in sections which were stitched together because the group had yet to master playing it all in one go.
+"Living in the Heart of the Beast" was recorded in February and March 1975 and released on In Praise of Learning in May of that year.
+The piece was recorded in sections which were edited together because the group had yet to master playing it.
 In his book Rocking the Classics: English Progressive Rock and the Counterculture, Edward Macan described the song as a 15-minute piece that opens with an "atonal, highly distorted electric guitar solo" and closes with a "stately modal march".

 After recording the album, the Henry Cow/Slapp Happy merger ended, but Krause elected to remain with Henry Cow.
-The final song version of "Living in the Heart of the Beast" was performed live by Henry Cow between 1975 and 1977.
+The final version of "Living in the Heart of the Beast" was performed live by Henry Cow between 1975 and 1977.
 In a concert with Robert Wyatt at the Théâtre des Champs-Élysées in Paris on 8 May 1975, Wyatt joined Krause in singing the closing verses.